Little Me (musical): Plot

 Five years later, Belle and Val sail on the SS Gigantic.
 She runs into Noble again, and, with the help of their "I Love You Theme", they reveal they still love each other.
 The boat hits an iceberg and Noble helps save the passengers while they reaffirm their love ("I Love (Sinking) You (Reprise)").
 Discovering Belle loves Noble, Val du Val believes he has been "jilted" and loses his memory.
 He dies when he forgets how to swim, the only casualty of the sinking.
 This allows Belle to sue the boat company for the loss of her husband and luggage, and she successfully attains the wealth she had been seeking.

 Bernie and Benny ask her to fund their next movie with her enormous fortune, and she accepts both the charity and the lead role ("Poor Little Hollywood Star").
-While looking for a producer, she meets the director Otto Schnizler ("Be a Performer (Reprise)").
+While looking for a producer, she meets the director Otto Schnitzler ("Be a Performer (Reprise)").
 As they shoot the movie, Otto shows an actor what to do with a stage knife but actually stabs himself.
 Belle finishes the movie herself, which is a huge critical failure.
 However, she receives a huge award for her role in the movie, meaning she has attained culture.

 During The Great Depression, Ramona's family has lost all of their money, and Miss Eggleston forces her and Noble to divorce, leaving him free for Belle.
 Belle, meanwhile, is still in search of social position and determines to seek it in Europe ("Little Me").